 The Capicú logo reflects the restaurant’s atmosphere, where the flavors and aromas of Puerto Rican cuisine come to life.
-This place brings people together around the table, filling their evenings with warmth, the culinary traditions of the island, and the feeling of home.
+This place brings people together around the table, filling their evenings with warmth, the island’s culinary traditions, and the feeling of home.

-Capicu Latin Cuisine & Sports Bar opened its doors in Middletown, New York, becoming a favorite spot for locals and tourists.
+Capicu Latin Cuisine & Sports Bar opened its doors in Middletown, New York, and has become a favorite spot for locals and tourists.
 Known for authentic Puerto Rican cuisine, the restaurant quickly gained a loyal following.
-Its menu features classics like mofongo—fried, mashed plantains with delicious fillings—alongside crispy empanadas and fresh seafood ceviche marinated in citrus juice.
+Its menu features classics like fried mofongo and mashed plantains with delicious fillings, as well as crispy empanadas and fresh seafood ceviche marinated in citrus juice.
 Guests also enjoy familiar favorites such as chicken wings, coconut shrimp, and perfectly grilled steak.
 The lively yet cozy atmosphere often includes evenings with live Latin music by local artists, making it a great place for gatherings or simply unwinding.
 Open from Tuesday to Sunday, Capicu is popular for dinner and well-loved brunches, ideal for family celebrations or casual meet-ups.
 The restaurant also provides catering for weddings, corporate events, and birthday parties, ensuring every detail is perfectly managed.
 The bar, famous for its sangria and cocktails featuring Puerto Rican rum, draws praise for its creativity and taste.
-Capicu continues welcoming everyone looking for delicious food, refreshing drinks, and a friendly, comfortable vibe.
+Capicu continues to welcome everyone seeking delicious food, refreshing drinks, and a friendly, comfortable vibe.

 Meaning and History